Chapter 3

 He blinks hard, forcing himself back to the present.

-Even as he says it, Adam can feel his heart racing, and not from running.
+Even as he speaks, his heart hammers—not from running, but from rising dread.
 The specter of another attack looms in his mind, but he shoves the fear down.
-Panic is a luxury he can’t afford right now.

 “Let’s get the facts.”